ReavenH/ReavenH.github.io/index.md

 **Supervisor: Mark Vogelsberger, Professor,** *Massachusetts Institute of Technology*

-- Discussed deeper theories of several foundamental neural network structures as the basic knowledge.
+- Discussed deeper theories of several foundamental neural network structures, especially those used in autonomous driving.
 Also, different tricks used in enhancing the network’s performance have been tested by hand buiding different kind of networks from scratch.

-- Aimed at the visual navigation field, including re-implementing motion planning, visual recognition methods and analyzing their potentials to be further improved.
+- Aimed at the semantic road segmentation using object detection based methods, and make improvements upon the baseline models since the baseline model is not tuned for this specific scenario: 1) the anchors are not tuned for detecting drivable planes and cars appearing on the both sides; 2) the preprocessing mechanism for datasets to transform the masks into vertices is not accurate; 3) the pre-training dataset is limited.

 ## **High Precision Object Detection Based on Polygon Bounding Boxes**